T0r0s68/sql-sales-analytics-dashboard-/README.md

 6. Which retailers generate the highest revenue?

 These insights help identify the most profitable products, regions, and business partners.

 ---

+## Key Insights

+Based on the analysis, several important insights can be identified:

+- Certain regions contribute a significantly larger share of total revenue compared to others.
+- A small group of top products generates a large portion of overall sales.
+- Revenue trends fluctuate throughout the year, indicating potential seasonality in sales.
+- Some retailers consistently outperform others in revenue generation.
+- Product categories such as hardware components dominate overall sales performance.

+---